FelipeKatao/Py.Html/README.md

 With basic code , now start project!
 From start the module PyHtml.py is much and very important for start project, go start with class HtmlPy()  is base from to initial project.

 ## Edit Html Code
+Now we starter with Html code, using exclusive **HtmlPy()** class, its class create we html code fro